CoderZule/CoderZule/README.md

 <!--- -- Brief Info ---------------------------------------------------------------------------------------------------------------------------------------- -->
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->

-I don’t just build apps — I solve problems with code, turning ideas into real, impactful solutions. 🔥

-- 🚀 Strong problem-solving skills and a creative thinker.
-- ♟️ Passionate about chess — always thinking a few moves ahead, even when I’m not coding.
+🚀 Freelance Software Developer | Turning ideas into impactful solutions with code.
+Passionate about building apps that solve real problems. not just writing code, but engineering meaningful experiences.

+✨ What’s Next?
-✨ Currently working on something big launching in 2026.
-Stay tuned for exciting innovations ahead!
+Currently building something exciting, set to launch in 2026.
+Stay tuned for innovation in action.

+💡 Let’s collaborate on your next big idea.

 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->
 <!--- -- Activity Graph ------------------------------------------------------------------------------------------------------------------------------------ -->